Table of Contents

 The human body alone cannot make copper.
 The amount of it in the body depends on the intake from external sources.
 The richest sources include seafood, nuts and seeds, mushrooms, wholegrain cereals, chocolate, beef or potatoes.
 [41-42]

-Daily recommended intake of copper:
+Daily recommended dose of copper:

-The daily recommended intake is set at 1.3 mg per day for adult women and 1.6 mg for men, according to the EFSA.
+The daily recommended dose is set at 1.3 mg per day for adult women and 1.6 mg for men, according to the EFSA.
 A dose of 10 mg per day is considered safe.
 [41-42]

 Food sources of para aminobenzoic acid: